naiilya/stat228_portfolio/README.md

   Hands-on tutorial based on the Economic Freedom of the World Report (2022).
 - **Blog Post:** [Read it here](https://github.com/naiilya/economic-freedom-world-report-miniproject2)

+### STAT228 Final Project for the Data Science Course at Simmons

 #### Project 3: Risk Modeling with Random Forest and Logistic Regression.
 - **Summary:**
-  Final Project for the Data Science Course at Simmons:
   Project on Predicting Loan Repayment Outcomes During GFC.
 - **Blog Post:** [Read it here](https://github.com/naiilya/final-project-stat228)
 ---